 - Collect subscribers not only from forms but also from social media, payment gateways, and others.

 - Tag subscribers to segment them so you can send them highly targeted broadcasts later on to increase sales.

-- Create broadcasts from its template gallery and analyze their spam scores so you can lower the risk of them going to your subscribers’ spam folder.
+Create broadcasts from its template gallery and analyze their spam scores so you can lower the risk of them going to your subscribers’ spam folders.

 - Automatically broadcast your latest blog posts straight from your RSS feed.

 - Create drip email campaigns to put engaging with subscribers on autopilot.